Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Introduction and Summary

-To ensure the consistency of general relativity with field theory, the subtracted mass term, with divergent ultraviolet properties in the renormalization \cite{Weiss,Weiss39,Tomo46,Tomo48,Schwin,Feyn,Dys}, is included into the cosmological constant $\Lambda$ \cite{Eins,Fried,Carr92,Carr01,Carr04,Riess,Baker,Perl,Peeb,Padman,Tegm,Lomb,Barr,Rugh,Hobs,Wein,Leut}.
-Since it was shown in Ref. \cite{Fuku18} that zero-point energies do not exist in the expanding universe due to a lack of periodicity at boundaries, the cosmological constant $\Lambda$ in the present quantized space-time element formalism contains only the self-energy predominantly contributed by the quadratic Higgs term.
+To ensure the consistency of general relativity with field theory, the subtracted mass term, with divergent ultraviolet properties in the renormalization \cite{Weiss,Weiss39,Tomo46,Tomo48,Schwin,Feyn,Dys}, is included into the cosmological constant $\Lambda$ \cite{Eins,Fried}.
+Since it was shown in Ref. \cite{Fuku18} that zero-point energies do not exist in the expanding universe due to a lack of periodicity at boundaries, the cosmological constant $\Lambda$ in the present formalism contains only the self-energy predominantly contributed by the quadratic Higgs term.
 The expanding universe treated in this paper has the boundary condition that fields do not exist outside of the expanding universe.
 Consequently, the Higgs self-energy, containing the cut-off energy, determines the ultraviolet cut-off energy (and length).
-The present formalism thus gives a possible solution to the current four problems mentioned at the beginning of this section.
-We add that the dark matter in the problem (ii) may be the chromodynamical vacuum, as described in \cite{Fuku18}.
-The ultraviolet cut-off energy, which is determined theoretically from the present quantized space-time element theory by mapping the theory to the continuum theory with the corresponding cut-off energy, is in a regime around $3$ PeV.
-Meanwhile, the ultraviolet cut-off energy of the present theory is much higher than experimental accelerator energies, which are about $10^4$ GeV at present.
+The present formalism thus gives a possible solution to the current problems mentioned at the beginning of this section.
+Additionally, the dark matter in the problem (ii) may be partially the chromodynamical vacuum, as described in Ref. \cite{Fuku18}.
+The ultraviolet cut-off energy, which is determined theoretically from the present theory by mapping the theory to the continuum theory with the corresponding cut-off energy, is in a regime around $3$ [PeV].
+Meanwhile, this theoretical cut-off energy of the present theory is much higher than experimental accelerator energies, which are about $10^4$ [GeV] at present.
+In the next stage, the authors compare this predicted cut-off energy with experimental data.